emanic/calico/master/getting-started/bare-metal/bare-metal-install.md

 Calico's per-host daemon, Felix, starting with the calico-felix binary.
 These instructions apply to Calico v2.1.0 and above.
 Older versions were packaged differently.

-> **NOTE**
->
-> This install process is most suited to bare-metal-only
-> installations where Felix is to be used to control policy for the
-> host's interfaces.
-For OpenStack and containers there are
-> additional daemons that need to be installed, which are not
+<div class="alert alert-info" role="alert"><b>Note</b>: This install process is most suited to bare-metal-only installations where Felix is to be used to control policy for the host's interfaces.
+For OpenStack and containers there are additional daemons that need to be installed, which are not covered here.</div>
-> covered here.
->

 ## Prerequisites